-% of Republican leaners who say each is a major reason for why they lean toward the Republican Party
+■ No college degree % of Democrats who say each is a major reason for why

-% of Democratic leaners who say each is a major reason for why they lean toward the Democratic Party as a Democrat.
+% of Republican leaners who say each is a major reason for why they lean toward the Republican Party as a Democrat.
 By comparison, 50% of Democrats with bachelor's degrees or more education say this.

 Notes: Partisans do not include leaners.
 Leaners are those who do not identify as Republican or Democratic (identifying as independent or other party) and lean toward either the Republican or Democratic Party.
-Source: Survey of U.S. adults conducted June 27-July 4, 2022.